-- More information on Independent Medical Grants can be found on the GMG website, www.pfizer.com/purpose/independent-grants.
-More information about requests for pure drug substance alone can be found at the Compound Transfer Program website www.pfizer.com/ctp. - For more information on SOPs please refer to the eSOP portal. - Questions may be referred to a Medical colleague, your manager, or Pfizer Legal counsel.
+- More information on Independent Medical Grants can be found on the GMG website, www.pfizer.com/purpose/independent-grants. - For more information on SOPs please refer to the goFindIt portal. - Questions may be referred to GMG, a Medical colleague, your manager, or Pfizer Legal counsel.